Macbeth

 A poster for a c.
 1884 American production of Macbeth, starring Thomas W. Keene.
 Depicted, counter-clockwise from top-left, are: Macbeth and Banquo meeting the witches, the aftermath of the murder of Duncan, Banquo's ghost, Macbeth dueling Macduff, and Macbeth.

 The Tragedy of Macbeth, often shortened to Macbeth (/məkˈbɛθ/), is a tragedy by William Shakespeare, estimated to have been first performed in 1606.
 (Note: For the first performance in 1607, see Gurr 2009, Thomson 1992, and Wickham 1969.
 For the date of composition, see Brooke 2008 and Clark & Mason 2015) It dramatises the physically violent and damaging psychological effects of political ambitions and power.
 It was first published in the Folio of 1623, possibly from a prompt book, and is Shakespeare's shortest tragedy.
 Scholars believe Macbeth, of all the plays that Shakespeare wrote during the reign of King James I, contains the most allusions to James, patron of Shakespeare's acting company.

 In the play, a brave Scottish general named Macbeth receives a prophecy from a trio of witches that one day he will become King of Scotland.
-Consumed by his latent ambition and spurred to violence by his wife, Macbeth murders King Duncan (the then King of Scotland in the play): in order to take the Scottish throne for himself.
-Then, racked with guilt and paranoia, he commits further violent murders to protect himself from enmity and suspicion, swiftly becoming a tyrannical ruler in the process.
-The resultant bloodbath— caused by his tyrannical reign, swiftly leads to insanity, and finally death for the power hungry couple.
+Consumed by his latent ambition and spurred to violence by his wife, Macbeth murders King Duncan and takes the Scottish throne for himself.
+Then, racked with guilt and paranoia, he commits further murders to protect himself from enmity and suspicion, becoming a tyrannical ruler in the process.
+The violence perpetrated by the power-hungry couple leads to their insanity and finally to their deaths.

 Shakespeare's source for the story is the account of Macbeth, King of Scotland, Macduff, and Duncan in Holinshed's Chronicles (1587), a history of England, Scotland, and Ireland familiar to Shakespeare and his contemporaries, although the events in the play differ extensively from the history of the real Macbeth.
-The events of the tragedy have been associated with the execution of Henry Garnet for complicity in the Gunpowder Plot of 1605.

 There was a stage superstition that the name of the play should not be spoken, and that it should instead be called "The Scottish Play".
 The play has attracted some of the most renowned actors to the roles of Macbeth and Lady Macbeth and has been adapted to film, television, opera, novels, comics, and other media.